Back in Black: Background

 Formed in 1973, AC/DC first broke into international markets in 1977 with their fourth album, Let There Be Rock, and by 1979 they were poised for greater success with their sixth studio album, Highway to Hell.
 Producer Robert John "Mutt" Lange helped to make the band's sound more catchy and accessible, and Highway to Hell became their first gold album in the United States, selling over 500,000 copies, while also peaking at number 17 on that country's pop charts and number eight in the United Kingdom.

 As the new decade approached, the group set off for the UK and France for the final leg of the Highway to Hell Tour, planning to begin recording their next album shortly after playing those dates.
 On 19 February 1980, vocalist Bon Scott went on a drinking binge in a London pub that caused him to lose consciousness, so a friend let him rest in the back of his Renault 5 overnight.
 The next morning, Scott was found unresponsive and rushed to King's College Hospital, where medical personnel pronounced him dead on arrival.
 The coroner ruled that pulmonary aspiration of vomit was the cause of Scott's death, but the official cause was listed on the death certificate as "acute alcoholic poisoning" and classified as "death by misadventure".
-Scott was cremated, and his ashes were interred by his family at Fremantle Cemetery in Fremantle, Western Australia.
-The loss devastated the band, who considered breaking up, but friends and family persuaded them to carry on.
+Scott was cremated, and his ashes were inurned by his family at Fremantle Cemetery in Fremantle, Western Australia.
+The loss devastated the band, who considered breaking up, but friends and family (particularly Scott’s) persuaded them to carry on.

 After Scott's funeral on 1 March, the band immediately began auditions for a replacement frontman.
-At the advice of Lange, they brought in Geordie-singer Brian Johnson, who impressed the group.
+At the advice of Lange, they brought in Geordie singer Brian Johnson, who impressed the group.
 The band begrudgingly worked through the rest of the list of applicants in the following days, and then brought Johnson back for a second rehearsal.
 On 29 March, to Johnson's surprise, Malcolm Young called the singer to offer him the job.